ymadoff/node-nikita/src/documents/docs/usage.html.md

 # Usage

-Mecano functions can be used indepently or chained using a promise API.
-Here's how to use promise:
+Mecano functions can be chained using a promise-style API.
+Here's how to use it:

 ```js
 mecano(options)